XOSDX/Suitable_Crop_Area_Estimation_Using_Yolov12s/README.md

 # Suitable_Crop_Area_Estimation_Using_Yolov12s
-Implementing the latest Yolov12s version for the determination of detecting the crop and non-crop areas suitable for cultivation.
-This is the advanced application in the field of Artificial Intelligence and Deep Learning, making the use of the Yolov12s model because of its perks.
+Implementing the latest Yolov12s version to detect crop and non-crop areas suitable for cultivation.
+This is an advanced application in the field of Artificial Intelligence and Deep Learning, making the use of the Yolov12s model because of its perks.

 # 🌾 Crop Area Detection using YOLOv12s
 This project implements the **YOLOv12s** model to accurately detect **crop** and **non-crop areas** from aerial or satellite imagery.
 It’s a cutting-edge application in **Artificial Intelligence** and **Deep Learning** aimed at enhancing agricultural planning and cultivation decisions.